colabottles/toddl/posts/an-event-apart-boston-2018.md

 Successful design patterns don’t exist in a vacuum.
 Successful design systems start with content and people.

 The differences between a successful design system and telling the story of her experience at Vox Media.
-The best way I saw her talk put,
+The best way I saw her talk put&hellip;

 <blockquote class="twitter-tweet" data-lang="en">
   <p lang="en" dir="ltr">.<a href="https://twitter.com/yeseniaa?ref_src=twsrc%5Etfw">@yeseniaa</a> killed it at <a href="https://twitter.com/hashtag/aeabos?src=hash&amp;ref_src=twsrc%5Etfw">#aeabos</a>. &mdash; zeldman (@zeldman) <a href="https://twitter.com/zeldman/status/1011270559697645568?ref_src=twsrc%5Etfw">June 25, 2018</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Yes, she did. what I took away from her talk was to let your users’ needs define the building blocks you’ll need for your design system (if you even need one… more on that shortly).
-I can carry this to the table when I get back to the office and weigh heavily if we do indeed need a design system, or not.
+Yes, she did. what I took away from her talk was to let your user's needs define the building blocks you will need for your design system (if you even need one… more on that shortly).
+I can carry this to the table when I get back to the office and weigh heavily if we do indeed need a design system or not.

 Next up was Una Kravets, who spoke on &ldquo;Why Design Systems Fail&rdquo;.

 A Design System can be a style guide or visual pattern library.
-It can also be design tooling; a component library; voice and tone guidelines; design usage documentation; and more.
+It can also be design tooling, a component library, voice and tone guidelines, design usage documentation and more.

 I’ve been contemplating a design system and pattern library since I saw Brad Frost speak last year.
 We may be too small to do so, I have a lot of research to do, but a lot was clarified by Una today.